 - Whole grains: brown rice, wholemeal bread, oats

-So with this in mind, we have some other pointers to get the little ones, and possibly the lightly older ones in the family giving more plant-based foods a go:
+So with this in mind, we have some other pointers to get the little ones, and possibly the slightly older ones in the family giving more plant-based foods a try:

 You can use lots of veggies as ‘vessels’.
 You can fill peppers with rice, or couscous and other vegetables, which can be eaten there and then, once they’ve been in the oven for around 15 mins.
 Alternatively, they can be refrigerated and taken for lunches or as part of a picnic the next day.
 Peppers are visually appealing as they are colourful, and they taste great too!

 Sometimes it can be an oversight, and we just get stuck into a meal we know we can make easily for the little ones, but whether it’s on its own, or added as part of a meal, a salad is one of the easiest things you can prepare, and it has so much potential.
 Because of the extensive options in terms of fruit and veg, you can include in a salad, the possibilities and combos are endless.
 As with the colours of peppers, if you make the salad attractive to the eyes, you’re more likely to have success when it comes to eating the salad.
 And what’s more, if the children don’t like certain things, you can swap them for something different next time.